NeuCLIR/neuclir.github.io/index.md

 -------

-## Task: Cross-Langauge Retrieval (CLIR)
+## Task: Cross-Language Retrieval (CLIR)

 See the [guidelines](https://docs.google.com/document/d/1Vy9538kPvyE3mfIhd-stqULbcRCnS_oe5rP6ykqKA-0/edit?usp=sharing) for full task details.

-In the **Cross-Langauge Retrieval (CLIR) task**, systems receive queries in one langauge (English) and retrieve from a corpus of new articles written in another langauge (Chinese, Persian, or Russian).
+In the **Cross-Language Retrieval (CLIR) task**, systems receive queries in one language (English) and retrieve from a corpus of new articles written in another language (Chinese, Persian, or Russian).

 <!-- TODO: image -->